Instruments by Harry Partch: Quadrangularis Reversum

 Partch built the Quadrangularis Reversum in 1965, about twenty years after the Diamond Marimba.
 The central section's 36 African padauk blocks are an upside-down, mirrored version of the Diamond Marimba—hence Reversum.
 This reverse possibility was shown to Partch by Erv Wilson who helped with its construction.
 To the left and right are sets of ten alto-register blocks.
 Bamboo resonators are under the blocks.
-Partch's initial plan, abandoned due to cost, was to use square bamboo (C. quadrangularis) for the resonators—hence the first part of the instrument's name.
+Partch's initial plan, abandoned due to cost, was to use square bamboo (Chimonobambusa quadrangularis) for the resonators—hence the first part of the instrument's name.
 The curved uprights are eucalyptus, and the bar across the top is intended to evoke a torii.
 The instrument is quite large at 103 in across the top and 79 in tall.